PayString/paystring-documentation/docs/getting-started.md

 sidebar_label: Getting Started
 ---

 PayID is a simple, web-based protocol designed to make it as easy to send someone money as it is to send them an email.
-This guide walks you through:
+This guide walks you through the following.

 - [Experiment With the PayID Sandbox](#experiment-with-the-payid-sandbox)
 - [Run a PayID Server](#run-a-payid-server)